jankova/ISIC-melanoma-classification/README.md

 We used 12119 images for training and 1537 images for testing, with resolution 150x150 pixels.
 This is only a subset of the full [SIIM-ISIC-dataset](https://www.kaggle.com/c/siim-isic-melanoma-classification/data), which has around 40000 images.
 With the reduced dataset, we obtain a final AUC score of 0.8175.

-Training was run on an AWS instance in Tensorflow by re-training the last layers of ResNet, EfficientNet and VGG16 and ensembling the final predictions.
+Training was run on an AWS instance using Tensorflow by re-training the last layers of ResNet, EfficientNet and VGG16 and ensembling the final predictions.

-The output from the training epochs can be found in [01_main_training_notebook.ipynb](01_main_training_notebook.ipynb).
+The output from the training epochs can be found in [01-run-training-notebook.ipynb](01-run-training-notebook.ipynb).

 Python packages requirements: see [requirements.txt](requirements.txt)